How do we identify the most effective areas of preventative spending? What do other countries do?

 Why might this be relevant?

-Partially relevant as it focuses on practical tools and guides for councils addressing reduced public spending.
+The project focuses on developing tools and guides for councils addressing operational challenges of reduced public spending, which could provide insights on identifying effective areas of preventative spending.

 Health systems around the world are lagging behind the needs of their patients.
 Larger, older populations with increasing numbers of long-term conditions are increasing demand on health services.
 Until recently, services...